 Shhh, I have a little secret to share with you today… I have never tried Fresh Asiago Cheese a day in my life.
-I am pretty particular about cheese, so I was concerned if I was even going to like the cheese that was delivered the other day.
+I am pretty particular about cheese, so I was concerned if I would like the cheese that was delivered the other day.
 I wanted to know a little more about this Fresh Asiago cheese and how it was made.
 I also wanted to know what to expect from this product before using it.
-I had a ton of questions that I was hoping to have answered before I was going to decided what to use it in.
+I had a ton of questions that I was hoping to have answered before deciding what to use it in.

 What does it look like?
 That’s simple enough to find out by opening the Fresh Asiago PDO package…The cut cheese appears to be a white or very pale yellow color with holes that are marked and irregular looking.